d4mr/amp-2024/README.md

 # amp-2024
 Backtracking algorithm implemented in TypeScript, transpiled to Golang (using chatgpt lol) to solve Jane Street AMP 2024 Puzzle.

-TS version runs for 10 mins+ and crashes because it runs out of memory.
+~TS version runs for 10 mins+ and crashes because it runs out of memory.
 Golang solved it in under a second.
 I only ran the TS code in Bun, so no idea if it's Bun specific, or if my code is garbage.
 Would love to know though.
 Also how is Go so fast?
 And why is TS so slow?
 It's a line by line rewrite pretty much, no clever optimisations involved.
-The difference is baffling, please open issues with suggestions.
+The difference is baffling, please open issues with suggestions.~
+Nevermind I am stupid.
+The problem was logging at every iteration.
+Bun is now very fast too.

 # Puzzle
 Original puzzle available here: https://www.janestreet.com/amp24-puzzle/